rmakoto/ze-data-engineer-rodrigo-makoto/README.md

 - How do you propose us to do this?
 - While receiving location data, can you elaborate a solution to store the order's last location information?

-In this architecture, we don't need to create a new API to receive the location when the order finishes, we can use the same API to receive all the events, making sure that each event has its own schema defined in Schema Registry.
+In this architecture, we don't need to create a new API to receive the location when the order finishes.
+We can use the same API to receive all the events, making sure that each event has its own schema defined in Schema Registry.
 For example, let's consider the events `get_courier_location` and `order_status`.

 ```json
 {